 "Specially designed instruction, at no cost to parents, to meet the unique needs of a child with a disability."

 Special education is in place to provide additional services, support, programs, specialized placements or environments to ensure that all students' educational needs are provided for.
 Special education is provided to qualifying students at no cost to the parents.
 There are many students who have special learning needs and these needs are addressed through special education.
 The range of special education support will vary based on need and educational jurisdictions.
 Each country, state or educational jurisdiction will have different policies, rules, regulations and legislation that governs what special education is.
 In the US, the governing law is:

 Typically, the types of exceptionalities/disabilities will be clearly identified in the jurisdiction's law surrounding special education.
 Students qualifying for special education support have needs that will often require support that goes beyond what is normally offered or received in the regular school/classroom setting.

-Sprayberry's Multiple Disability Classrooms offer the following for your child:
+Sprayberry's Multiple Needs Classrooms offer the following for your child:

 Music Therapy (UA Student Visits Once a Week)

 The children participate in all of our events including: Fall Festival, Valentines Day, Tailgating with the Stars, Art Show and many more.
 Each child has a PT/OT goal that each teacher follows.
 Each class also has two (2) para educators.